sensu/sensu-docs-legacy/source/docs/0.17/clients.md

 - Understand what a Sensu client is
 - What a Sensu client does
 - Write a Sensu client definition
+- Manage the Sensu client process on Linux
-- Manage the Sensu client process
+- Manage the Sensu client process on Windows

 # What are Sensu clients? {#what-are-sensu-clients}